-The 'Ultimate-II command interface' feature is a new feature for the 1541 Ultimate-II module.
+The 'Ultimate-II command interface' feature is a feature for the 1541 Ultimate-II module.
 It implements a way to communicate to the 1541 Ultimate-II programmatically from the Commodore 64, through the cartridge port I/O registers.
+This 'Ultimate-II command Interface' is also abveviated as 'UCI'.
+It is also implemented on the Ultimate-II+ and Ultimate-64 products.

-The 'Ultimate-II command interface' is the communication layer between the C64 on one side and functional modules of the 1541 Ultimate-II on the other side.
+The 'Ultimate-II command interface' is the communication layer between the C64 on one side and functional modules of the 1541 Ultimate-II / Ultimate-II / Ultimate 64 on the other side.
 Such a functional module takes a command, and returns data and status back to the user program on the C64.